slimsheazy/sibsite/README.md

 ## Related Projects

-In addition to Sibylhaus, this portfolio includes:
+In addition to sibylhaus, this portfolio includes:

 - **Bonds Connect** — Couples app for reflection and connection
 - **FairRaise** — Salary comparison tool